-While there are many types of B2B intent data providers, review platform intent data is one of the best kept secrets for tech marketing.
+There are many types of B2B intent data providers to choose from.
+In our latest guide, we explore why review platform intent data is one of the best kept secrets for tech marketing.
 Review platform data offers visibility into the companies researching you and your competitors.
 Not only does this offer invaluable insight into who’s in the market right now, it’s also highly actionable across marketing and sales teams.
 In this post, we’ll explore how review platform intent data differs from other types of intent data, and why it’s a powerful tool for tech marketers.

 What are the different types of intent data?